JagHack/JagHack/README.md

 ### 🕹️ About Me

 - Mostly scripting or just working on AI stuff.
-- I love working with ai or training AI.
+- I love working with AI or training AI.
 - JavaScript is my weapon of choice
 - Creator of <a href="https://github.com/JagHack/jagprox">JagProx</a> – a Hypixel proxy for Minecraft
 - Socials?
 YouTube and Discord on the left